rajpratyush/January-Long-challenge/README.md

 # January-Long-challenge
-This repository contains all the problems solved by me during the January long challenge at code chef in C++, Python
+This repository contains all the problems solved by me during the January long challenge at codechef in various languages